Dead End Kids: Epilogue

 The various teams that began life as "The Dead End Kids" made 89 films and three serials for four different studios during their 21-year-long film career.
 The team was awarded a star on Hollywood's Walk of Fame that can be found at the corner of La Brea and Hollywood.

 One notable aspect of the group's history is their transition from stark drama to comedy.
 When they began, in Dead End and their other early films, their characters were serious, gritty, genuinely menacing young hoodlums.
 But, by the height of their career, their movies were comedies, with the Kids depicted as low-class but basically harmless, likable teens - comic caricatures of their former selves.

 The original play has had two revivals.
 A 1978 adaptation played at the Quigh Theatre in New York, N.Y. and another in 2005 at the Ahmanson Theatre in Los Angeles.
-In 2022, a musical adaptation of the play was produced as a concept album available for digital download.
+In 2022, a musical adaptation of the play, entitled "Dead End the Musical," was produced as a concept album available for digital download.
 The adaptation was written by Neil Fishman (music), Harvey Edelman (lyrics), and Peter C. Palame (book) and published by Sammy Smile Music LLC.